 Facebook Papers about bridging

 A number of Facebook Papers — documents leaked by whistleblower Frances Haugen in 2021 — describe internal research efforts conducted at Meta which are relevant to the idea of bridging.
 The papers can be accessed via fbarchive.org, an online repository managed by the Public Interest Tech Lab at Harvard.
-Below, we list excerpts from some of the most relevant documents.
+(Note that you will need to create an account with them first and log in to fbarchive.org before the links below will work.)

 Diverse positive motifs